 We were founded by Chen Schor, who serves as our President and Chief Executive Officer, Joan Mannick, M.D., who serves as our Chief Medical Officer, and PureTech Health LLC, or PureTech Health, an affiliate of PureTech Health plc, an advanced clinical-stage biopharma company.
 Dr. Mannick led the TORC1 clinical program at Novartis Institutes for Biomedical Research, Inc., or NIBR, prior to our in-licensing of the program.
 PureTech Health currently provides us with certain business services pursuant to a business services, personnel and information management agreement.
 In addition, we currently share administrative resources with PureTech Health, including legal, accounting and human resources support, computer and telecommunications systems and other office infrastructure pursuant to the agreement.
 PureTech Health has also assisted with our market research efforts, including conducting a market survey in the United States prior to our initiation of our ongoing Phase 2b clinical trial of RTB101 alone and in combination with everolimus.
 We were a subsidiary of PureTech Health until the closing of our Series B financing in November 2017.
-Based on the number of shares as of December 1, 2017 and after giving effect to the sale of shares in this offering, PureTech Health will beneficially own shares representing approximately % of our outstanding common stock.
+Based on the number of shares outstanding as of December 31, 2017 and after giving effect to the sale of 5,666,667 shares in this offering (without giving effect to any potential purchases by PureTech Health of shares of our common stock in this offering), PureTech Health will beneficially own shares representing approximately 35.2% of our outstanding common stock.
 In addition, PureTech Health has appointed two directors to our board of directors.